One DnD 2025 Class and Subclass Tier List Breakdown

 Channel Divinity: Charm Animals and Plants (Level 3) – D Tier – This is better than other charm effects that don’t help your allies, but this is so specific.
 This can be ok if you are facing a lot of animals in combat (there are next to no plant enemies in 5e, maybe that will change in the 2024 update), but only while they are still a threat to your party, which realistically, won’t be for long.

-2nd Level Spells (Level 3) – A Tier – Barkskin can be alright to help protect a squishier ally, but that’s going to be hard to justify over the incredible Spike Growth.
+1st and 2nd Level Spells (Level 3) – A Tier – For 1st level spells, both are unfortunately pretty bad.
+For 2nd level spells, Barkskin can be alright to help protect a squishier ally, but that’s going to be hard to justify over casting the incredible Spike Growth.
 Getting Spike Growth is probably the sole reason players would ever consider this class realistically.

-3rd Level Spells (Level 5) – C- Tier – Plant Growth is a solid pickup, just a little niche.
+3rd Level Spells (Level 5) – C Tier – Plant Growth is a solid pickup and can range from decent to excellent depending on how your DM interprets the spell.
 Wind Wall is atrocious so that can be ignored.

 4th Level Spells (Level 7) – D+ Tier – Dominate Beast is going to be worthless most of the time where Grasping Vine can be usable, but far from exciting.